MuxPotato/AR_LaserTag_2Player_CG4002/README.md

 - Requires CRC, IRremote library
 ## `vest/`: Arduino code for vest Beetle that integrates IR receiver logic with internal comms logic to transmit IR data as vest packets
 - NOTE: UNTESTED and currently sends dummy packets immitating isHit
-- Requires CRC, IRremote and Adafruit NeoPixel library
+- Requires CRC, IRremote and Adafruit NeoPixel, TimerFreeTone library

 # Setup
 - Open any of the inos in the subfolders of this repository with `Arduino IDE`